Graduate Student Research Grants

-Application deadline: TBD.
-Please submit the materials listed below electronically as one PDF file or .doc/x Word to Ailesha Ringer @ email@example.com.
+Application deadline: Friday March 9, 2018 by 5pm MST.
+Please submit the materials listed below in order electronically as one PDF file or .doc/x Word to Ailesha Ringer @ email@example.com.
 If you have questions please email firstname.lastname@example.org.

 Applicants should submit the following materials in a single computer file (.doc/x or .pdf, please):

 - A cover page with current contact information (department affiliation, degree status, campus mail address, email address, and telephone number)

 - A two-page proposal that clearly explains, in non-specialist language, the focus of the research project; its theoretical grounding in feminist/LGBT/Queer/Queer of Color literature; its connection to FRI's mission, and how funds will be used (single-spaced, 12-point type)

 - A detailed budget that outlines research and travel expenses.
 Please indicate other funding sources pursued (pending or awarded).